 Amar is a currently a student at Yale Law School, focusing on media-related law and business.
 Before returning to school, Amar was World Producer at CNN.com and Managing Editor of the Global Public Square, CNN’s premier international analysis site.

 Before joining CNN, Amar served as Special Assistant to the U.S. Ambassador to the United Nations, Susan E. Rice, where he worked on speechwriting, development policy, Muslim outreach and integrating new media into diplomatic efforts.

 Amar graduated magna cum laude from Harvard University, creating a multimedia thesis on media propaganda in Zimbabwe.
 He also founded Aina Arts , integrating local artisans into under-resourced schools.
-He is a Truman Scholar and Soros Fellow has appeared on TV and radio outlets including CNN, NPR and BBC as a world affairs analyst.
-Amar is currently finishing a master’s degree at the Johns Hopkins School of Advanced International Studies and is pursuing a JD at Yale University.
+He is a Truman Scholar and Soros Fellow and has appeared on TV and radio outlets including CNN, NPR and BBC as a world affairs analyst.